aws-samples/sagemaker-ssh-helper/README.md

 Alternatively, pass the additional parameter `ssh_instance_count` with the desired instance count to `SSHEstimatorWrapper.create()`.

-*Note:* if you a/ don't use script mode, b/ use basic `Estimator` class and c/ all code is already stored in your Docker container, check the code sample in the corresponding section of the [FAQ.md](FAQ.md#what-if-i-want-to-train-and-deploy-a-model-as-a-simple-estimator-in-my-own-container-without-passing-entry_point-and-source_dir).
+*Note:* if you a/ don't use script mode, b/ use basic `Estimator` class and c/ all code is already stored in your Docker container, check the code sample in [the corresponding section of the FAQ](FAQ.md#what-if-i-want-to-train-and-deploy-a-model-as-a-simple-estimator-in-my-own-container-without-passing-entry_point-and-source_dir).

 ### Step 3: Modify your training script
 Add into your `train.py` the following lines at the top: